 General anesthesia is administered under the guidance of an anesthesiologist.
 This level of sedation places the patient in an unconscious state.
 We perform surgery under general anesthesia when we deem it to be best for the patient due to the length of time needed for the procedure, the level of invasiveness, and in consideration of the patient’s comfort.

 It is common to have questions about anesthesia, what is being given, and if it will interact negatively with other medications or conditions.
-Our surgeons, Dr. Robert G. Hale, Dr. James P. Jensvold and Dr. Alexei I. Mizin are happy to review this information with you.
+Our surgeons, Dr. Robert G. Hale and Dr. James P. Jensvold, are happy to review this information with you.
 To schedule an appointment, contact Woodland Hills Oral & Maxillofacial Surgery at our Woodland Hills office by calling: (818) 999-0900